 Walk by the gluten-free frozen section when you are in the grocery store.
 Frozen gluten-free foods can also go on sale for you to take home and store until you're ready to eat.

 Consider shopping online.
-Online retailers offered through popular shopping sites often put bulk items on sale or offer at a lower price due direct purchasing from the manufacturer.
+Online retailers offered through popular shopping sites often put bulk items on sale or offer them at a lower price due direct purchasing from the manufacturer.

 Contact the manufacturer of your favourite products and ask if there is an opportunity to purchase a bulk amount of a gluten-free product at a discounted price.
-Some companies recognize the financial burdens associated with the diet and will offer celiac patients a good deal.

 What are the best gluten-free products to buy?